Brandon-Schefstad/code-challenge-RL/README.md

 }
 ```

-- Passport uses local strategy on login, the user's email and \_id are set in localStorage and used client side.
+- Passport uses local strategy on login, upon validation with mongoDB, the user's email and \_id are set in localStorage and used client side.

 ### 7. return a user